jicongfan/Graph-Minimum-Factor-Distance/README.md

-## This repository contains the code of the algorithms proposed by the following paper:
+### This repository contains the code of the algorithms proposed by the following paper:

-## Jicong Fan.
+### Jicong Fan.
 Graph Minimum Factor Distance and Its Application to Large-Scale Graph Data Clustering.
 ICML 2025.

+### The demo is on the dataset Proteins, which is from the TUDatasets https://chrsmrrs.github.io/datasets/

-## For questions, please contact fanjicong@cuhk.edu.cn
+### For questions, please contact fanjicong@cuhk.edu.cn